HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image134.png)

-**Note**: Display the current total data amount of all data nodes in the cluster, that is, the sum of data amounts of all tables in the normal data source.
+**Note:** Display the current total data amount of all data nodes in the cluster, that is, the sum of data amounts of all tables in the normal data source.

 - Page data is updated once every hour.
 - Only the data amount of master data source in the current data node is obtained.